 Bee Bee Gun: Ponzu, a competitor in the first Hunter Exam.

-Bequeathed Power: Pakunoda gets afflicted with a curse that causes her to die if she uses her powers.
+Bequeathed Power: Pakunoda gets afflicted with a curse that causes her to die if she talks about anything related to her attacker.
 She makes her way back to the organization she works for and uses her powers one last time, to insert what she knows about her attacker into their memories so they all have detailed information about this assailant.

 Beware the Superman: The Genei Ryodan.
 The Chimera Ants.
 And it certainly isn't unheard of among regular hunters.